 Keyword Clustering

 Let’s talk about keyword clustering.
-Here, we are reducing dimensionality, essentially, taking a keyword and only selecting one word or two words from it, depending on your configuration, to say these are the most important terms in this text.
+Here, we are reducing the noise from the keyword, essentially, taking a keyword and only selecting one word or two words from it, depending on your configuration, to say these are the most important terms in this text.

 These are the most semantically important terms.